0xpessimist/combined-auction/README.md

 # Combined Auction

-Smart contract implementing a combined auction mechanism switching from Dutch to English Auction, providing more flexibility.
+Smart contract implementing a novel combined auction mechanism switching from Dutch to English Auction, providing more flexibility.
 It allows users to auction their non-fungible tokens (NFTs) in a more flexible way than traditional Dutch Auction.

 ## Overview